-Virtual Environment Training & Customer Support
+Training & Customer Support

 Think about the support you will need surrounding the activity in your virtual environment.
 Do you prefer to use a chatbot feature with technical support?
 Or is there someone you can call?
 What hours are they available?

 In a perfect world, your environment will always run without a hitch and tech support wouldn’t even be a thought.
 But any good marketer knows it’s necessary to have a backup plan.
-Be sure to ask about your provider’s support plan after you’ve made the investment.
+Be sure to ask about your provider’s support plan before you’ve made the investment.